SeanJxie/GithubCodeBot/README.md

 Why didn't I use the Github API?
 I don't know.
 It's a good web-scraping exercise, though.

 # Commands
-Just one: `!longcode` toggles the bots ability to display code over the 2000 character limit on Discord.
+Just one: `!longcode` toggles the bot's ability to display code over the 2000 character limit on Discord.